chnm/hearing-the-americas/docs/homepage.md

             <div id="explore-cards">
                 <!-- start spins -->
                 <h2 style="font-size: 18px; margin-bottom: 0px;">Spins</h2>
-                <p style="margin-block-start: 0px;">Finding digital primary sources of local history, determining if you
-                    can use material you find, and creating metadata to describe your sources.</p>
+                <p style="margin-block-start: 0px;">Test your knowledge with these questions about music at the dawn of the recording era.
+You may be surprised by what you find.</p>
                 <p><a class="button" href="#"
                         style="padding-top: 3px; padding-bottom: 3px; padding-left: 12px; padding-right: 12px; background-color: #b13a1a; color: #fff; border-radius: 4px; display: inline-block; border: 0; cursor: pointer; font-size: 15px;">View
                         all spins</a></p>